 - Finally, make sure to proofread the reference letter, as it representative for you and the applicant.

 Please find examples of reference letters for students applied to Dutch universities.

-- reference letter for student applied for Computer Sciences programme #1
+- Reference letter for a student applied for Computer Sciences programme #1

-- reference letter for student applied for Computer Sciences programme #2
+- Reference letter for a student applied for Computer Sciences programme #2

-- reference letter for student applied for Applied Physics programme #1
+- Reference letter for a student applied for Applied Physics programme #1

-- reference letter for student applied for Applied Physics programme #2
+- Reference letter for a student applied for Applied Physics programme #2

 - Recommendation letter for a student enrolled to Business and Management Master's programme at European business school.